-Mr Gilbert is a member of the international advisory board of British American Business.
+Mr Gilbert is a member of the international advisory panel of the Monetary Authority of Singapore and the international advisory board of British American Business.

 Mr Gilbert was educated in Aberdeen.
 He holds an LLB, an M.A. in Accountancy and is a Chartered Accountant.